jdmaloney/spectrum_scale_tig/README.md

 ## Grafana Dashboards
-JSON files that define some of our favorite dashboards are in this directory.
-We are tweaking dashboards all the time and these may fall out of date a bit.
+JSON files that define some of our favorite dashboards and some png screenshots of them are in the granfana directory.
+We are tweaking dashboards all the time and these may fall out of date a bit with what we run internally.
 Also we tweak some of these queries to optimize dashboard load performance, these tweaks will be specific to your environment.
 For example:
 * On a panel that plots overall Spectrum Scale file system usage; we use data from Telegraf's native "disk" input plugin.
 This runs on all our NSD servers, however since this is a parallel file system and the FS usage is of course the same across all nodes that mount it, we have this query filter to a single one of our NSD servers to limit the plot time.
 The hostname of your NSD server will be different so adjust accordingly.

+Some other adjustmenst you will need to make to the panel queris include:
+* Some panels ask for the device name or "fs" name, replace the "your_fs0_here" string with your file system's name
-These same panels also require specifiying the relevant file system mount path, yours will be different of course also.
+* Some panels also require specifiying the relevant file system mount path, yours will be different of course also.
+* The datasource for these panels was anonymized to one name "Spectrum Scale InfluxDB"; Grafana should prompt you to select the backing datasource when you import the JSON files